Dr. Arne Langlet, B.A M.A.

 Short biography

-Arne Langlet, holds a PhD in International Relations from the University of Vienna, specializing in the marine biodiversity regime complex and the study of international negotiations and organizations.
+Arne Langlet is a Senior Scientist at the Environmental Politics Research Group (EPRG) at the University of Vienna.
+Before assuming this position, he was a research associate (post-doc) in the Horizon Europe project MARCO-BOLO (MARine COastal BiOdiversity Long-term Observations) researching the use of marine biodiversity data among stakeholders to align product development with needs of policy-making and as a Fisheries Consultant for the FAO, focusing on ecosystem restoration.
+In 2024 he concluded a PhD within the ERC research project MARIPOLDATA at the University of Vienna, specializing in the marine biodiversity regime complex and the study of international negotiations and organizations.
 His academic background includes a Master's in International Relations from Berlin, focusing on environmental policy and quantitative analysis, and a Bachelor's in European Studies from Maastricht University.
-From 2019 to 2023 he was a PhD student in the ERC research project MARIPOLDATA.
-He currently works as a research associate (post-doc) at the Horizon Europe project MARCO-BOLO (MARine COastal BiOdiversity Long-term Observations) researching the use of marine biodiversity data among stakeholders to align product development with needs of policy-making and as a Fisheries Consultant for the FAO, focusing on ecosystem restoration.
 Additionally, he offers his expertise to the IUCN as a member of the High Seas Specialist Group.
 He is also a data scientist, volunteering with CorrelAid to consult for social organizations and develop workshops on data visualization.
-His work is reflected in multiple publications focusing on marine biodiversity, policy-making and the study of international negotiations.
+His work is reflected in multiple publications focusing on marine biodiversity policy-making, the Biodiversity Beyond National Jurisdiction (BBNJ) negotiations and the study of international negotiations.

 Research interests